 - I used vegan sugar-free chocolate, but chocolate chips also will work.
 You can mix the chocolate pieces into the batter if you want to get a more chocolatey version.
 You can melt the chocolate and cover the muffins with it.
 This could be the dream version for chocolate lovers. 🙂

 - Don’t over mix the mixture, that could make it dry and heavy.

 - This is one of the important rules, use only the very ripe bananas.

 - You can use other plant milk as well such as soy, oat, coconut etc. Pay attention to whether it’s sweetened or not to understand out how much sweetener you need in total.

-- My best combination of flours is 100g oat flour and 50g buckwheat four.
-You can also use only oat flour.
+- My best combination of flours are 100g oat and 50g buckwheat flour.
+You can use only oat flour as well.